 The main impacts of the pandemic are the closing of national and interstate borders, and the inevitable fall of the economy.
 Both of these factors greatly influence both design and execution of design of the built environment, and the role of the architect or planner.

-The old school goal of glocalization of economic goods, which we have come so close to achieving, has left us currently in a situation where our food and other necessary resources come from across political borders, a situation which leaves us deeply dependant on other states.
+The old school goal of glocalization of economic goods, which we have come so close to achieving, has left us currently in a situation where our food and other necessary resources come from across political borders, a situation which leaves us deeply dependent on other states.
 This is not the way forward.
 Every state has to be self sufficient in terms of all basic resources, in specific food, energy, waste management and water.
 At a macro level, this has to be ideally incorporated in the planning stage of every city.
 The planning should also ensure minimum requirement for resources.

 In a utopian scenario, the zoning should ensure minimum travel distances to the work place and to the schools.
 The concept of neighborhoods could be considered, where everything is available and produced within a reachable radius, reachable preferably by foot or by public transport.
 With the onset of the ‘work-from-home’ culture, the need for elaborate offices and infrastructure will come down.
 Co-work spaces will become more popular for occasional physical meetings.
 Cities will have to be designed around pedestrian movement and not vehicular movement.
 This would reduce the need for fuel, maintenance of roads and other related services.
 The design of the city can become more green, self sufficient and therefore eco-friendly.

 If anything, the Corona Lockdown has shown us how quickly the air can become clean without vehicles on the streets, and how clear the night sky becomes without pollution.
 The scarcity in resources points out the need for resource self sufficiency of every state or city.